Ryne4/DAO-Treasury-Management/README.md

 - Use multi-factor authentication and strong passwords to protect your Algorand accounts.
 - Regularly monitor and review the activity on the DAO Voting Smart Contract to detect any suspicious behavior or attempts at fraud.

-## Disclaimer

-The DAO Voting Smart Contract is provided as-is without any guarantees or warranties.
-The user assumes all risks and responsibilities associated with the use of the smart contract.
-The creators of the smart contract are not liable for any damages or losses resulting from the use of the smart contract.